Best Restaurants in Rothenburg:

 top ten best restaurants In Rothenburg germany - Old Franconian Wine Bar Altfraenkische Weinstube inside

-About The Old Wine Bar: With a facade covered in vines, The Old Wine Bar sits inside a home from the 1300s and is the maybe the coziest restaurant interior in Rothenburg.
-With exposed half-timber beams the charming ambiance will let you known you’ve come to the right place as it feels like a true Medieval tavern.
-We especially love the candle lit tables and open wood fireplace which heighten the mood.
+About The Old Wine Bar: With a facade covered in vines, The Old Wine Bar sits inside a home from the 1300s and is maybe the coziest restaurant interior in Rothenburg.
+With exposed half-timber beams, the charming ambiance will let you know you’ve come to the right place, as it feels like a true Medieval tavern.
+We especially love the candle-lit tables and open wood fireplace, which heighten the mood.

 The old-world atmosphere sets the tone, but the tasty food brings the experience full circle.
 The Old Wine Bar has great drinks and specializes in local dishes like the house favorite called Schweinelendchen mit Preiselbeeren und Salat (pork tenderloins with cranberries and a salad).
 Their mushrooms and potato soup are quite delicious as well.